Skipton castle - one of the best castles to visit near Harrogate

 Skipton is the most intact of all of the North Yorkshire castles

 Skipton is a thriving market town on the edge of the Yorkshire Dales, with a fabulous castle at the end of the high street!
-The stunning 900 year old castle in Skipton is one of the most intact Medieval castles in England.
+The stunning 900-year-old castle in Skipton is one of England’s most intact Medieval castles.

 Skipton Castle highlights: